wpswings/subscriptions-for-woocommerce/README.txt

 The Wallet system compatibility allows users to pay for their recurring services and products via a WooCommerce wallet.
 Customers can buy subscriptions using the Wallet amount as a discount (not a payment gateway).
 The renewal order will also be discounted based on the wallet amount.

 * **WPML Compatibility**: Subscriptions for WooCommerce WPML compatibility enable the admin to create text in different languages.
 It allows simple language translation in your store.

+* **Compatibility With WooCommerce HPOS**: Subscription for WooCommerce is fully compatible with WooCommerce High Performance Order Storage (HPOS) is an easy-to-understand solid database structure that uses WooCommerce CRUD design, allowing you to store order data in custom order tables to easily handle bulk orders and ensure the smooth workflow of your WooCommerce store.

 * Compatible with Multisite and the latest WP/WC